+“Nothing about us without us” is rightfully trending in health research and practice.
+But how can you involve patients and other stakeholders in your intervention development?
 Are you considering using participatory design (‘codesign’) in your health intervention development process and want to know how it’s done, what the pitfalls are, what value you can expect?

+We have just the paper for you!
+The paper is now published in JMIR and is also available here.
 The paper describes the participatory design process in a large case study, in which we developed self-management interventions to support people with chronic pain.
-From the abstract:

-We performed an embedded single case study and used the double diamond model to describe the process of intervention development.
-Using all available data sources, we also performed a deductive content analysis to reflect on this process.
+Methods: We performed an embedded single case study and used the double diamond model to describe the process of intervention development.
+Using all available data sources, we also performed deductive content analysis to reflect on this process.

-Structural use of co-design throughout the project resulted in many different participating stakeholders and stimulating design activities.
+Conclusions: Structural use of co-design throughout the project resulted in many different participating stakeholders and stimulating design activities.
 As a consequence, the majority of the components of the final prototype can be traced back to the information that stakeholders provided during the project.
 Although this illustrates how co-design facilitates the integration of contextual information into the intervention design, further experimental testing is required to evaluate to what extent this approach ultimately leads to improved usability as well as patient outcomes in the context of clinical practice.

 Elbers S, van Gessel C, Renes RJ, van der Lugt R, Wittink H, Hermsen S. Innovation in Pain Rehabilitation Using Co-Design Methods During the Development of a Relapse Prevention Intervention: Case Study.
 J Med Internet Res 2021;23(1):e18462.
 DOI: 10.2196/18462.
 PMID: 33470937